Iconic memory

 Iconic memory is the visual sensory memory register pertaining to the visual domain and a fast-decaying store of visual information.
 It is a component of the visual memory system which also includes visual short-term memory (VSTM) and long-term memory (LTM).
-Iconic memory is described as a very brief (<1 second), pre-categorical, high capacity memory store.
+Iconic memory is described as a very brief (<1 second), pre-categorical, high-capacity memory store.
 It contributes to VSTM by providing a coherent representation of our entire visual perception for a very brief period of time.
 Iconic memory assists in accounting for phenomena such as change blindness and continuity of experience during saccades.
-Iconic memory is no longer thought of as a single entity but instead, is composed of at least two distinctive components.
+Iconic memory is no longer thought of as a single entity but instead is composed of at least two distinctive components.
 Classic experiments including Sperling's partial report paradigm as well as modern techniques continue to provide insight into the nature of this SM store.

 "Persistence of vision" is the more general (and often outdated) notion of lingering visual impressions (potentially including afterimages and palinopsia), commonly associated with the reason why the interruptions between images in film and other stroboscopic media go unnoticed.

 Overview

 The occurrence of a sustained physiological image of an object after its physical offset has been observed by many individuals throughout history.
 One of the earliest documented accounts of the phenomenon was by Aristotle who proposed that afterimages were involved in the experience of a dream.
-Natural observation of the light trail produced by glowing ember at the end of a quickly moving stick sparked the interest of researchers in the 1700s and 1800s.
-They became the first to begin empirical studies on this phenomenon which later became known as visible persistence.
+Natural observation of the light trail produced by a glowing ember at the end of a quickly moving stick sparked the interest of researchers in the 1700s and 1800s.
+They were the first to begin empirical studies on this phenomenon which later became known as visible persistence.
 In the 1900s, the role of visible persistence in memory gained considerable attention due to its hypothesized role as a pre-categorical representation of visual information in visual short-term memory (VSTM).
 In 1960, George Sperling began his classic partial-report experiments to confirm the existence of visual sensory memory and some of its characteristics including capacity and duration.
 It was not until 1967 that Ulric Neisser termed this quickly decaying memory store iconic memory.
 Approximately 20 years after Sperling's original experiments, two separate components of visual sensory memory began to emerge: visual persistence and informational persistence.
-Sperling's experiments mainly tested the information pertaining to a stimulus, whereas others such as Coltheart performed directs tests of visual persistence.
+Sperling's experiments mainly tested the information pertaining to a stimulus, whereas others such as Coltheart performed direct tests of visual persistence.
 In 1978, Di Lollo proposed a two-state model of visual sensory memory.
 Although it has been debated throughout history, current understanding of iconic memory makes a clear distinction between visual and informational persistence which are tested differently and have fundamentally different properties.
 Informational persistence which is the basis behind iconic memory is thought to be the key contributor to visual short-term memory as the precategorical sensory store.

 A similar storage area serves as a temporary warehouse for sounds.